 The most important starting point is in communicating with your drivers.
 Set expectations, make accommodations, and allow for feedback to encourage engagement and make drivers feel your company cares what they think.

 When starting a new job, everybody likes to know what they’re getting into – and drivers are no different.
 Unmet expectations cause drivers to believe that their company doesn’t care about their experience.
 The expectation that’s most easily mishandled is around pay.
 If a driver feels that the compensation they were promised doesn’t match the reality of their work, they’ll quickly become dissatisfied and probably start looking for work at another carrier.
 Make sure you’re clear when talking to drivers about pay, home time, rewards, routes, equipment, and everything else about the job you’re hiring them for so there aren’t any surprises.

 Communication is a two-way street; in addition to being up-front and realistic with drivers, you should solicit candid feedback from them as well.
 The best way to figure out where you’re going wrong with your drivers is to ask.
 Drivers need ways to chime in about issues they have in the moment and how their experience at a company is going over time.
 Provide ongoing opportunities to collect both kinds of feedback by initiating a discussion when an issue arises, and send feedback surveys out at regular intervals.
-Tenstreet’s Issues and Surveys tool makes use of regular touchpoints and offers two popular survey sends 7 days and 45 days after hire.
+Tenstreet’s retention tools makes use of regular touchpoints to collect driver feedback at key points of a driver’s tenure with a carrier.
 Showing that you care what drivers have to say about how you recruit, onboard, and treat them as employees demonstrates that you respect them.
 When you feel respected, you’re incentivized to return that respect, and the relationship stays positive.